Non-Abelian fractional quantum Hall states at filling factor 3/4: Non-Abelian Candidates

+If the system respects particle-hole symmetry, the states at $\nu=1/4$ and $3/4$ should appear together.
+Indeed, evidence for a $\nu=1/4$ FQH state in GaAs hole system was reported in Ref.~\cite{WangCY2023a}, but it competes with an insulating state.
+It is tempting to take them as particle-hole conjugates of each other, but we believe that this identification is premature.
 As we shall demonstrate below in BLG, gapped state only arise at $\nu=3/4$ when LL mixing is strong.
 In such cases, $\nu$ and $1-\nu$ are not related by exact particle-hole symmetry.
 Nevertheless, the universal properties of $3/4$ states can still be analyzed in this way.
+Monte Carlo calculations have been performed to study trial wave functions at $\nu=1/4$ with Landau level mixing~\cite{ZhaoTZ2023,Sharma2024}.
+This is not feasible for the $3/4$ state because particle-hole conjugation could not be implemented in coordinate space.

 We can also construct $\nu=3/4$ states using the CF theory~\cite{Jain1989a}.
 An electron binds two fluxes to become CF. FQH states of electrons are interpreted as integer quantum Hall (IQH) states of CFs.
 This scenario does not work for the $\nu=1/2$ Moore-Read type states, but they can be attributed to CF pairing~\cite{Read2000,Scarola2000a}.
 To obtain a $\nu=3/4$ state, the CFs should have filling factor $\nu^{*}=-3/2$ according to the relation